 - Purchase, Sale or Lease of Real Property

 State law is critical of when and where public bodies hold their meetings.
 Holding meetings at the school site is a good rule of thumb; but, you should make sure you consider the following:

-- Make sure the facility complies with American with Disabilities Act requirements
+- Make sure the facility complies with Americans with Disabilities Act requirements

-- Facility must be publicly accessible – no meetings at the country club
+- A facility must be publicly accessible “ no meetings at the country club

 Arizona requires that either minutes or a recording be taken of all meetings, including executive sessions.
 Such shall be made available to the public within three business days of the meeting.
 If you are already posting your notices on your organization’s website, posting meeting minutes online is probably the simplest option.
 Minutes shall include the following: